aantron/better-enums/doc/ApiReference.md

 #### <em>typedef _enumerated</em>

 An internal type used to declare constants.
-The `ENUM` macro generates something similar to
+The `BETTER_ENUM` macro generates something similar to

 ~~~comment
 <em>struct Enum</em> {